 Change to: The quick brown fox jumps over the lazy dog

-Please note that changes to your text (spelling or grammar mistakes) may be billable and someone will be in touch if that is the case.
-That does not include changes you would like to see to the formatting work we have done.
+Please note that changes to your supplied content may be billable and someone will be in touch if that is the case.
+For more information on editorial fees, click here

 Why do my new proofs not include any of the corrections that I requested?